YOUR COMPLETE GUIDE TO LASER EYE SURGERY

 “After the surgery, the cornea may be temporarily weakened.
 This can cause the eyes to produce fewer tears, leading to dry eyes.”

-- HYPEROPIA (Long-Sightedness): Hyperopia is the opposite of myopia.
+- Hyperopia (Long-Sightedness): Hyperopia is the opposite of myopia.
 You can see objects far away but struggle with those up close.
-In this case, you have a shorter-than-average eyeball or a cornea that is too flat; light focuses behind the retina instead of on it.
+In this case, you have a shorter-than-average eyeball or a too-flat cornea; light focuses behind the retina instead of on it.

 Results vary from centre to centre, but around 90% of people who undergo laser eye surgery have vision between 20/20 and 20/40 (without glasses or contact lenses).

 20/20 vision is normal, healthy vision — not “perfect” vision.
 With 20/40, you can see at 20 feet what an average person sees at 40 feet.

 Studies have shown that an average of 95% of individuals who have had laser eye surgery are satisfied with the results.

 What are the potential side effects of LASIK

 You might notice increased light sensitivity, glare, halos around bright lights or double vision.
 Your vision in dim light (such as dusk or fog) may be reduced.
 You may also have difficulty seeing at night after surgery, usually lasting a few days to a few weeks.